ryonakano/pinit/README.md

 - Edit or delete created app entries without opening the file manager
 - Automatically add execution permission to the file you select

-The original idea of the app is inspired from https://github.com/alexkdeveloper/dfc.

 ## Installation
 ### From Flathub (Recommended)
 You can download the app from Flathub, which should make this app available for all Linux distribution: